 If lost you must apply to the relevant exam board for replacements at a cost of £45 per certificate.

-The awarding bodies have designated Wednesday 24th June 2020as a ‘contingency day’ for examinations.
+The awarding bodies have designated DATE TO BE CONFIRMEDas a ‘contingency day’ for examinations.
 This is consistent with the qualification regulators’ document Exam system contingency plan: England, Wales and Northern Ireland.

 The designation of a ‘contingency day’ within the common examination timetable is in the event of national or local disruption to examinations.
 It is part of the awarding bodies’ standard contingency planning for examinations.

-Candidates therefore must remain available until Wednesday 24th June 2020 should an awarding body need to invoke its contingency plan.
+Candidates therefore must remain available until DATE TO BE COMFIRMED should an awarding body need to invoke its contingency plan.

 You will be issued with a timetable listing the dates and times for each of your exams.
 Read your timetable carefully and report any errors or omissions to Miss Payton the Examinations Officer as soon as possible.